THM-TheoreM/AboutData/encryption/README.md

-- DES [Encryption Algorithm]
+# encryption

-  Data Encryption	Standard, used as the most popular Symmetrical Encryption Algorithm.
+- DES: Data EncryptionStandard, used as the most popular Symmetrical Encryption Algorithm.

-- RSA [Encryption Algorithm]

-  Developed by three mathematicians: Rivest, Shamir, Adleman, used as the most popular Asymmetrical Encryption Algorithm.
+- RSA: Developed by three mathematicians: Rivest, Shamir, Adleman, used as the most popular Asymmetrical Encryption Algorithm.